fsxforte/stablecoin/README.md

 **The basket for the period 1 July - 30 Nov (used in the analysis) is ['CBM-4B2_BNB', 'PVT-554_BNB', 'BKBT-3A6_BNB', 'MVL-7B0_BNB', 'NPXSXEM-89C_BNB']**

-### weights_variation.py

-This file demonstrates how much the weights would change if the weights are optimized to minimize variance every day (gives a sense of how volatile the assets are intra-day).
+## Stability of weights for a fixed basket of assets

+We opt for the asset basket ['CBM-4B2_BNB', 'PVT-554_BNB', 'BKBT-3A6_BNB', 'MVL-7B0_BNB', 'NPXSXEM-89C_BNB'], since these have the highest volume over the period 1 July - 30 Nov.

+Finding the optimum weights for minimum variance can be done through the simulating random portfolios and inspecting the efficient frontier.
-These weights are derives my minimizing the variance through simulation, as shown in the following figure.
+See the following figure.

 ![Minimizing variance on MV portfolio simulations](figs/Figure_1.png)

-Resulting in weights with the following variability over the course of 1-month.
+Resulting in weights with the following daily variability over the 1 July to 30 Nov period.

 ![Optimum weights through time for 5 largest assets](figs/Figure_2.png)

-### stablecoin.py

-This is the main file, which shows how the volatility (returns) can be dampened / smoothed by selecting a basket of assets that minimize the variance.

-Three methods are compared: (i) equal weighting (a naive portfolio); (ii) using weights from random sampling and (iii) minimizing the weights using SciPy.
+Three methods for a basket of stable-assets are compared: (i) equal weighting (a naive portfolio); (ii) using weights from random sampling and (iii) minimizing the weights using SciPy.
 See the following figure.

 **It shows a significant reduction in the volatility of returns for a stablecoin-basket where weights are used.**